SHARE THIS CONTENT

 Send a Cancelation Notice

-Terminating a property management contract requires written notice before certain days of quitting.
+Landlord property management termination letter requires written notice before certain days of quitting.
 The termination clause of your management contract should specify how many days should the notice be given to the property management company.
 Most contracts require a time period of between 30-90 days to terminate the contract.
 If you are not able to give the notice within this time period, your termination request will not be honored or your request for termination could be considered a breach of contract.
 In this situation, you may find yourself in a lawsuit situation.

 The landlord should provide a termination notice in written form to the property management company.
 The landlord should not make the mistake of sending the notice through an online medium such as email.